Your Cart is empty

 Things changed on Sunday morning when a few narcs decided to raid people’s tents.
 This made the groovers rather cross and it was later reported 2000 surrounded the narcs and things got a tad ugly.
 The agents called in reinforcements armed with shotguns and dogs to disperse the crowd.

 By the end of Sunday over 70 had been arrested.
 To try and lower tempers, promoter Brown and other announcers, as well as guest speaker State Sen. William Guste of New Orleans, urged full cooperation with police and full respect of the drugs and narcotic laws.
 Both sales and open use of drugs dropped noticeably after the early Sunday morning incident, according to police officials.

-Dr. Jeoffry Gordon, one of several volunteer physicians present, described the crowd as very calm and quiet, and added that the entire operation was a lot like a Sunday picnic.
+Dr. Jeffery Gordon, one of several volunteer physicians present, described the crowd as very calm and quiet, and added that the entire operation was a lot like a Sunday picnic.
 Aw.
-Sending narcs in in the first place just to bust a few kids for dope was madness.
+Sending cops in in the first place just to bust a few kids for dope was madness.
 They made a lot of extra work for themselves.